theupdateframework/taps/candidate-wireline-format.md

 ## Security Audit

-A security audit checks that the POUF is a valid implementation of TUF and check for security flaws and vulnerabilities.
+An optional security audit checks that a POUF is a valid implementation of TUF and checks for security flaws and vulnerabilities.
 For most POUFs, this audit will consist of ensuring that all fields correspond to those in the TUF specification.
 In addition, any libraries or added features should also be audited to be sure they do not add security flaws.